swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

     Update the `.gitlab-ci.yml` file to add a new stage to deploy the model on the Kubernetes cluster.

-    Take some time to understand the deploy job and its steps.
+    Take some time to understand the publish and deploy job and its steps.

-    ```yaml title=".gitlab-ci.yml" hl_lines="4 100-130"
+    ```yaml title=".gitlab-ci.yml" hl_lines="4-5 101-169"
     stages:
       - train
       - report
+      - publish
       - deploy

     variables: